dylanhernandez1/Whats_In_The_Fridge/README.md

 ## Instructions:

-1. Run `npm install` from the root for application to run
+1. Run `npm install` and `npm install react-router-dom` from the root for application to run
 2. Run `npm run format` and `npm run lint` before committing

 ## Figma/Prototype Information